act-now-coalition/covid-data-model/api/README.V1.md

-# CAN V1 API
+# Covid Act Now V1 API

-# Available Now

-## V1 API
+## Currently available API functionality

+The Covid Act Now API provides the same data that powers [covidactnow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.

+### Update frequency

+Data is updated every day, typically around midnight US Pacific Time.

 ### URL

-Files are available for download at: `https://data.covidactnow.org/latest/...`
+Files are available for download prefixed by: `https://data.covidactnow.org/latest/...`

+In order to get data, you must specify the desired intervention, as well as the state or county you wish to get data for.
+Information on how to specify an intervention and location is available below.

 ### Specifying an intervention